Galactic Command is Star Wars: The Old Republic’s new way of progressing and gaining gear once you hit level 70.

 Command Crates & Level 70 Gear

-What’s inside the command crates you gain when you level up your command level is a little random – but they contain a handful items, which can include a piece of endgame gear, empty cosmetic gear and weapons, crafting schematics, jawa scraps that can be turned in for crafting materials, reputation items for existing reputation factions like the Voss and Section X, companion gifts, unique pets and mounts, and command tokens.
+What’s inside the command crates you gain when you level up your command level is a little random – but they contain a handful items, which can include a piece of endgame gear, empty cosmetic gear and weapons, crafting schematics, jawa scraps that can be turned in for crafting materials, reputation items for existing reputation factions like the Voss and Section X, companion gifts, unique pets and mounts, chance cubes which contain a random cartel market item, and command tokens.
 What exactly you get is pretty random.
 The very best thing you can get from a command crate is a piece of set-bonus gear – when you are wearing multiple pieces of gear with a set-bonus, some of your abilities get a huge boost based on your combat proficiency.
 Set bonus gear can not be crafted or earned any other way except through the galactic command system, operations, and pvp.

-There are a total of 300 levels you can gain for your command rank, and they are divided into three tiers – the first tier is level 1 to level 90, the second tier is level 91 through 180 and the last tier is level 181 through 300.
+There are a total of 300 levels you can gain for your command rank, and they are divided into fourtiers – the first tier is level 1 to level 90, the second tier is level 91 through 180, the third tier is level 181 through 299, and the last tier is capped at 300.
 Each tier gives better gear than the last.
 Once you hit level 300, you won’t gain any levels, but you’ll continue to earn crates with gear and rewards.

 What type of gear is in the crates?